microsoft/aksworkshop/_entries/03-04 codefresh.md

 #### Integrate the Aqua Registry into Codefresh

-In order for Codefresh to be able to scan images for vulnerabilities, it needs access to the Aqua Vulnerability scanner.
+In order for Codefresh to be able to scan images for vulnerabilities, it needs access to the Aqua vulnerability scanner.
 The scanner is offered as a Docker image itself, deployed on the private Aqua Registry (which is not public like Dockerhub).

 {% collapsible %}